codeur/capistrano-cron/README.md

 # Capistrano::Cron

-The gem is based on Whenever code.
+The gem is based on [whenever](https://github.com/javan/whenever) code.
 The difference is that crontab file is generated and uploaded to the server during deployment.
-No bin/whenever is needed on the server.
-It handles well asdf too.
+No `bin/whenever` is needed on the server.
+It handles well `asdf` too.

 ## Installation